Sign Up for a Free Account

 • Patients with nonmalignant monoclonal gammopathy should be followed carefully; malignant transformation occurs at a rate of 1.5% per year.
 In all monoclonal gammopathies, but particularly in light chain types associated polyneuropathy, it is important to rule out primary systemic amyloidosis or POEMS early in the course.

-• Monoclonal gammopathy of neurologic significance (MGNS) with autoantibody activity against peripheral nerve glycoproteins, such as myelin-associated glycoprotein (MAG), are generally IgM forms.
+• Monoclonal gammopathy of neurologic significance (MGNS) with autoantibody activity against peripheral nerve glycoproteins, such as myelin-associated glycoprotein (MAG), are generally of the IgM subtype.

 • Monoclonal gammopathy of neurologic significance (MGNS) is potentially treatable; however, the preferred treatment agent depends on the subtype of monoclonal protein and the presence or absence of an underlying plasma cell dyscrasia.